Absolutely Stable Spatiotemporal Order in Noisy Quantum Systems

-To probe DTC order, we initialize the system in an $X_j=1$ eigenstate for all $j$, and calculate the expectation value of the magnetization $\braket{M}_t= \braket{\frac{1}{N} \sum_j X_j}$ at later times $t$.
-For nonzero but sufficiently small error probabilities, we see the hallmark period-doubled oscillations [Fig.~\ref{fig:Oscillations}(a)], with an amplitude that quickly reaches a quasi-stationary value after some $O(1)$ time.
+To probe DTC order, we initialize the system in an $X_j=1$ eigenstate for all $j$, and calculate the expectation value of the magnetization $\braket{M}_t= \braket{\frac{1}{N} \sum_j X_j}$ after $t$ timesteps.
+For nonzero but sufficiently small error probabilities ($p_{\rm unit},\,p_{\rm reset},\,p_{\rm ME})$, we see the hallmark period-doubled oscillations [Fig.~\ref{fig:Oscillations}(a)], with an amplitude that quickly reaches a quasi-stationary value after some $O(1)$ time.
 In finite-size systems the oscillations eventually decay at late times, but the timescale of this decay $\tau$ grows exponentially with the linear system size $L$ [Fig.~\ref{fig:Oscillations}(b)].
+The distribution of magnetization $M$ [Fig.~\ref{fig:Oscillations}(c)] remains bimodal, implying that the decay is due to rare events where the sign of the magnetization flips across the entire system.
+Such processes require domain walls to traverse the system before being corrected, which requires $O(L)$ spin-flips in an $O(1)$ time, explaining the dependence of $\tau$ on $L$.
 Thus, despite the presence of noise, these oscillations are infinitely long-lived in the thermodynamic limit.
-We have confirmed that the same oscillations are seen for generic, partially magnetized initial states \cite{SM}.
+We have confirmed that the same oscillations are seen for generic, partially magnetized initial states \cite{SM}, and when the two-qubit unitaries are replaced by random Clifford gates, and decoherence in the $Z$ basis is included.

 A more rigorous way to identify a time crystal is to look for spatiotemporal order \cite{Khemani2017}, conveniently probed by the correlator $C_t(j,j') \coloneqq \braket{X_j(t) X_{j'}(0)}$, where the operator $X_j(t) = (\mathcal{N}^\dagger)^t[X_j]$ evolves in the Heisenberg picture, and the expectation value is taken with respect to a steady state of the dynamics.
-We have confirmed that $C_t(j,j')$ approaches a non-zero value whose value oscillates with period 2 as $|j-j'| \rightarrow \infty$ \cite{SM}, indicating that the characteristic DTC order is robust in the thermodynamic limit.
+We have confirmed that $C_t(j,j')$ approaches a nonzero value whose value oscillates with period 2 as $|j-j'| \rightarrow \infty$ \cite{SM}, indicating that the characteristic DTC order is robust in the thermodynamic limit.